***previously titled "A Beautiful Lie"

 "You know, everyone around here has heard of the Avengers.
 I mean, after the aliens, you'd have to try really, really hard to stay oblivious you know?"
 He asked, not bothering to wait for a response.
 "People nowadays know about superheroes, about those amazing people with amazing powers and amazing lives.
 And...and you'd think that having people like that out there...people to protect you out there...you'd feel safe.
 You think...'nothing bad is going to happen.
 We have people watching out for us.
 Strong people.
 Good people."

 He paused, the smile quickly slipping off of his face.
-"But...every day, there's a bank being robbed, there's a guy being mugged, there's a girl getting raped.
-There's...someone who needs help, who's praying for help, for...for someone to just...scoop them up and...and take them away from it all..."
+"But...every day, there's a bank being robbed, there's a guy being mugged.
+There's...someone who needs help, who's calling for help, for...for someone to just scoop them up and...and take them away from it all..."
 He paused, his face taking on an almost bitter look. "...but it never comes."

 Tony watched him silently, leaning forward slightly in the chair as he listened.

 "The people around here have realized something.
-In the grand scheme of things, when it comes to people who have made it their job to save the world from harm...you don't matter.
-You're not...important enough to be saved."
+In the grand scheme of things, when it comes to people who have made it their job to save the world from harm...they don't matter.
+They're not...important enough to be saved."

-"That's why I do this."
-Peter finally said.
+"That's why I do this," the kid finally said.
 "So those people who think they're alone know there's someone out there who's with them.
 So those people who...who are scared know there's someone there to protect them.
 So those people who think..."
 He swallowed thickly before continuing. "...who think they'll never be saved know there's someone there to look out for them...there's someone that cares about them."